 Formed by a group of Auckland students in 1972, Split Enz are an iconic New Zealand band.
 With a distinctive visual image – percussionist Noel Crombie designed their costumes and album covers – their career had two distinct phases.

-In their first iteration, Split Enz were an art rock band.
-Led by Phil Judd and Tim Finn, they played eccentric songs and wore colorful costumes, with their music sounding similar to contemporary English bands like Genesis and Roxy Music, but made distinct by the group’s New Zealand origins and Judd’s disturbing persona.
+In their first iteration, Split Enz were an art-rock band.
+Led by Phil Judd and Tim Finn, they played eccentric songs and wore colourful costumes, with their music sounding similar to contemporary English bands like Genesis and Roxy Music, but made distinct by the group’s New Zealand origins and Judd’s disturbing persona.
 Early albums, particularly 1975 debut album Mental Notes, stand up as among the band’s best, while the collection of early singles, The Beginning of the Enz, is an overlooked gem.

 Because of the lineup changes and stylistic shifts, Split Enz’s catalogue is uneven – some of their albums feel uncertain and transitional.
 If you’re new to the band, the 2CD compilation Spellbound is an excellent option, as it provides an overview of their carer and cherry-picks the highlights from weaker albums like Frenzy and Conflicting Emotions.